 S.No.
-Adjustments Entry Effects on Trading and Effects on

-Profit & Loss Account Balance Sheet

-1 Closing Stock Closing Stock A/c Dr. Credited to trading A/c Shown on

-To Trading A/c assets side.

-2 If closing Stock is given in - - Shown on

-trial balance assets side.
+Adjustments Entry Effects on Trading and Effects on Profit & Loss Account Balance Sheet 1 Closing Stock Closing Stock A/c Dr. Credited to trading A/c Shown on To Trading A/c - ' assets side.
+2 If closing Stock is given in - - Shown on trial balance assets side.
 Outstanding expenses Expenses A/c Dr. Add to the concerned exp.
-Shown on

-(Expenses still un paid) To O/s Exp.
-A/c on debit side. liabilities side.

-(i) O/S Exp. in trial Balance O/S Exp.
+Shown on (Expenses still un paid) To O/s Exp.
+A/c on debit side. liabilities side. (i) O/S Exp. in trial Balance O/S Exp.
 A/c Deducted form the -

-If they are of opening date To Expenses A/c concerned expenses on

-i.e. of last year debit side.

-(ii) If they are of closing date - Shown on

-i.e. of current year. liabilities side.
+If they are of opening date i.e. of last year To Expenses A/c concerned debit side. expenses on (ii) If they are of closing date i.e. of current year. - - Shown on liabilities side.
+3 Prepaid Expenses: P.P.
+Expenses A/c Dr. Deducted from the Shown on Assets